What is the size of the framework?

 tl;dr In the average case PhotoEditor SDK will add around 25 MB to your app.

-The binary file of PhotoEditor SDK includes slices for multiple architectures, namely i386, x64, armv7, and arm64.
-The slices for i386 and x64 are only used during development when you run your app in the iPhone simulator.
-When submitting your app to the App Store those slices will be removed from the binary automatically if you’re using CocoaPods or followed our manual integration guide.
-Since each slice is a complete copy of the SDK’s compiled source code, this step alone removes around 25% from the SDK’s binary.
+The binary file of PhotoEditor SDK includes slices for multiple architectures, namely x64 and arm64.
+The slices for x64 are only used during development when you run your app in the iPhone simulator.
+When submitting your app to the App Store those slices will be removed from the binary automatically if you're using Swift Package Manager, CocoaPods, or followed our manual integration guide.
+Since each slice is a complete copy of the SDK's compiled source code, this step alone removes around 50% from the SDK's binary.

-The remaining 75% are made up of the armv7 and arm64 slices, which also contain bitcode.
+The remaining 50% are made up of the arm64 slice, which also contains bitcode.
 Bitcode is a large, unoptimized, intermediate representation of a compiled binary.
 While you should in general upload the bitcode slices to Apple, your users will not have to download them when installing your app.

 Bitcode enables Apple to recompile your application on their servers, thus applying the best and latest compiler optimizations, without requiring you to resubmit or even maintain your app.
 Apple also uses bitcode to generate device specific, optimized versions of your app, so that your users only download what is actually necessary for their device.
 This process is called App Thinning and has been available since iOS 9.

 The actual final download and install size for each specific device can be seen in App Store Connect, if you click on "App Store File Sizes" after you selected a build in the "Activity" tab.

 If you do not want to include bitcode, you can remove bitcode from the compiled binary with the following command:

 xcrun bitcode_strip -r ImglyKit -o ImglyKitxcrun bitcode_strip -r PhotoEditorSDK -o PhotoEditorSDK